[Disclosure: This website is fully written and produced by an XXY writer.]

 Reality #6: Like XY men, some can benefit from it, while others may not need it.

 XXY standards must change, because this is the reality:

 • XXY men possess equal mental and physical capabilities to their XY counterparts.

-• Doctors recommend terminating XXY fetuses, falsely portraying XXY boys as subhuman.
+• Doctors falsely portray XXY boys and men as subhuman.

 • XXY men are treated as incapable humans, when in truth we are equals.

 • XXY boys are thought to be slow learners, but the truth is the opposite.
-They are unusually fast learners.
+They can be unusually fast learners.

 XXY Is Not Intersex

 XXY is male.
 It is not a gender issue.
 It is not an intersex issue.

 All people regardless of chromosome type (XX, XY, XXY, X0, and more) have gender issues to consider.
 Defining who you are is part of being human.